top of page

 Following an instruction from the DFL (German Football League) that all reserve teams of Bundesliga clubs had to replace 'Amateure ' with the roman numeral 'II', as 'Borussia Dortmund II', the side won promotion to the Regionalliga Nord in 2006 before finishing three points ahead of 1.FC Kaiserslautern II to clinch the 2009 Regionalliga West title and promotion to the 3.Liga for the first time.
 Life in the professional ranks was brief however after a disappointing campaign which saw them finish third bottom and make an immediate return to the fourth-tier.

 In addition to helping produce the next generation of BVB players, Borussia Dortmund II is also where a number of young managers have cut their teeth before going on to have successful careers elsewhere.
 Future VfB Stuttgart, Hamburger SV and Bayer Leverkusen coach Hannes Wolf was in charge before Jurgen Klopp's best mate and future Huddersfield Town manager David Wagner took over the reigns in the summer of 2011 - guiding the team to the 3.Liga again with a 5-3 win at Wuppertaler SV on the final day of the 2011-12 season.
 Wagner stayed until the Westphalian side dropped back into the Regionalliga in 2015 before fellow Premier League managers Daniel Farke and Jan Siewert each had spells in charge.
-It was under current FC Augsburg coach Enrico Maaßen however that Zwote returned to the 3.Liga in 2021 when they were crowned Regionalliga West champions for a third time.
+It was under future FC Augsburg coach Enrico Maaßen however that Zwote returned to the 3.Liga in 2021 when they were crowned Regionalliga West champions for a third time.

 BVB_edited.png